TarunxGupta/neofi-backend/README.md

 1. Make a PostgreSQL database.
 2. Add database credentials in .env file.
-4. Open localhost:8000/docs on your Web Browser or Use Postman.
+3. Open localhost:8000/docs on your Web Browser or Use Postman.
+4. Once you login, use the Auth Token to Authorize using the top right "Authorize" button.
+   (In postman, you can set the Collections Authorization Token and then use "Inherit from parent" for each request.
+5. Good to go!

 Covers:
 - Login + Auth